The Adventures of Tom Sawyer (1980 TV series)

 The series was broadcast on the World Masterpiece Theater, an animation staple on Fuji TV, that each year showcased an animated version of a classical book or story of Western literature, and was originally titled Tom Sawyer no Bōken.
 It was the second installment of the series, after Rascal the Raccoon in 1977, to feature the work of an American author.

 This series was dubbed into English by Saban International and broadcast on HBO in 1988 under the title The Adventures of Tom Sawyer at 7:30 am.
-It alternated with the later World Masterpiece Theater version of Little Women.
+It alternated with the later World Masterpiece Theater version of Tales of Little Women.
 Celebrity Home Entertainment released videos in the United States under the title All New Adventures of Tom Sawyer.

-A different English dub of the series has been shown in Southeast Asia.
-In 1997, 2008 and 2014, it was shown on ABS-CBN.
-In 2015 and 2016, a digitally remastered version was shown on the ABS-CBN Digital TV subchannel Yey! in the Philippines.
-It has also been dubbed in other languages, including French, Italian, Arabic, Hebrew, Portuguese, German, Hungarian, Dutch and Spanish.
+It also aired on The Children's Channel in the UK and Network 10 in Australia and has also been dubbed in other languages, including French, Italian, Arabic, Hebrew, Portuguese, German, Hungarian, Dutch and Spanish.
 In January 2011, it was shown in the United States in the original Japanese on the NHK's cable channel TV Japan.